Home Latest PDF of NPTE: National Physical Therapy Examination 2025

 Answer: B

 astic quadriplegic cerebral palsy, the predominant spasticity is typical ower extremities, which can lead to poor gait mechanics and an increa f falls.
-AFOs can help Improve the alignment and function of the ank oot, providing support and stability during ambulation.
+AFOs can help Boost the alignment and function of the ank oot, providing support and stability during ambulation.
 This can help nt walk more safely and reduce the frequency of falls, which is a ficant concern reported by the parents.

 cribing a home exercise program focused on strengthening the upper mities (option A) may not be the most appropriate initial intervention, rimary issue is the impaired gait and increased fall risk due to the low mity spasticity.